Hadleigh, Suffolk: History

 The Guildhall buildings are, in fact, formed of three separate structures, all of which lie to the south of the churchyard: the Market House, the Guilds Halls and the New Town Hall (Grand Hall).
 They are located on land that belonged originally to the manor of Toppesfield Hall.
 In 1252, king Henry III of England granted a weekly market and an annual fair to Gilbert de Kirkeby, his wife Lauretta and their heirs.
 By 1438, the Lord of the Manor was William de Clopton, who granted these rights, to fifteen trustees, with an initial annual payment of 6s 8d.
 In 1438, the Hadleigh Market Feoffment was formed, to manage the market and buildings.
 The oldest part of the complex, the Market House, fronts the churchyard.
 Later the Guilds Halls were built and the final addition was the New Town Hall.
 Abutting the Market House to the west was the 'Long Hall newly built' (1438), which appears to have been the home of the Grammar School, the earliest record of which is dated 7 May 1382.
-Its last use was as an almshouses and accommodation for the Dean's servants; but it was seriously damaged in a storm in 1884 and was demolished.
+Its last use was as almshouses and accommodation for the Dean's servants; but it was seriously damaged in a storm in 1884 and was demolished.

+In 1894 Hadleigh became an urban district which became part of the administrative county of West Suffolk in 1889, the district contained the parish of Hadleigh.
+On 1 April 1974 the district and parish were abolished and became part of Babergh district in the non-metropolitan county of Suffolk.
+A successor parish was formed covering the same area as the former district and its parish.

-The town has a total of 246 listed buildings.
-Of these, four are Grade I listed: the grouping of St Mary's Church, the Deanery Tower and the Guildhall; and the Coffee Tavern in the High Street.
+The parish has a total of 246 listed buildings.
+Of these, four are Grade I: the grouping of St Mary's Church, the Deanery Tower, the Guildhall, and the Coffee Tavern in the High Street.
 Twenty-seven are II*.
-Hugh Pigot, curate of Hadleigh, identifies four 'remarkable' houses in his 1866 history of the town: Sun Court; a house in the High St; a house in George St; and Place Farm (demolished).
-The house in George St has since been identified as a hall house, known as Thorpes in the 1600s, and dated to 1380–1420.
+Hugh Pigot, curate of Hadleigh, identifies four 'remarkable' houses in his 1866 history of the town: Sun Court; a house in the High St; a house in George Street; and Place Farm (demolished).
+The house in George Street has since been identified as a hall house, known as Thorpes in the 1600s, and dated to 1380–1420.
 It was restored by Mr and Mrs Baines and given a Noel Turner Award by the Hadleigh Society in 2012.